 Azaleas in Winter

 Azalea shrubs can benefit from deadheading once the flowering period has ended.
 You can help your azaleas put more energy into foliage production and producing flower heads for next spring.
-They will do this instead of forming seedheads and makes them appear more attractive.
+They will do this instead of forming seedheads and making them appear more attractive.
 If you do not deadhead the spent blossoms, you may have fewer flowers next year.

 Landscaping Ideas With Azaleas